2015–16 Damehåndboldligaen

 The 2015–16 Damehåndboldligaen (known as the Primo Tours Ligaen for sponsorship reasons) was the 80th season of the Damehåndboldligaen, Denmark's premier Handball league.
+The reigning champions were FC Midtjylland.

+Team Esbjerg won the title, when they beat FC Midtjylland in the final.
+SønderjyskE Håndbold were relegated, as they finished last in the regular season.

 Team information

 Skive fH was originally going to play in the league in the 2015-16 season but the club's economy forced them to withdraw and their place was offered to Nykøbing Falster Håndboldklub instead.